 That is what Will was like.
 But not just in conversation.
 In life.

 I have never known anyone who was as passionately, wildly, and indiscriminately interested in everything as Will, and who pursued knowledge and acquired new skills with such ravenous appetite.
 He often lamented to me that his main challenge was simply deciding what to focus his energies on at any given time.
 If only there were forty-eight hours in the day, perhaps he might yet take some baby steps towards accomplishing a few of the goals he had set for himself.

 Will's brother-in-law, Fr.
 John O'Brien, recounts here how one year Will resolved to learn a new folk song every single day.
 "It was a very Will thing to do," he writes.
 Indeed it was.
-Will told me how, in seminary, he memorized the titles of every question in Aquinas' vast Summa Theologiae, constructing a sprawling memory palace to house it all in his fervid brain.
+Will told me how, in seminary, he memorized the titles of every question in Aquinas' vast Summa Theologiae, constructing a sprawling memory palace to house it all.
 He memorized large sections of The Aeneid, in the original Latin.
 I remember another summer, when Will was learning something like eight different languages, including medieval Norse and Gaelic.
 He followed a daily schedule, moving from language to language to language.
 If I were to attempt a catalogue of his hobbies, it would, I suspect, strike most people as positively silly.

 In the early days, I listened far more than I spoke.
 Will had already spent over a decade studying the Greek and Latin classics, and thinking very, very deeply about certain philosophical problems.
 My own opinions were woefully ill-formed, embryonic things, rarely supported by more than a superficial familiarity with the broad outlines of some field or problem, and instinct.
 His were rich, complex, and supported by a deep erudition.